DirtBagXon/hypseus_singe_data/00-singe1/actionmax/README.md

 This can be achieved using SetRenderTarget and RenderReadPixels but is a 'slow' _read()_ call.

-Currently SDL2 on _arm64/armhf_ Linux for the Raspberry Pi doesn't support this action.
+<strike>Currently SDL2 on _arm64/armhf_ Linux for the Raspberry Pi doesn't support this action.</strike>

 ActionMax works as expected on _x86_64/i386_ Linux and with the **SDL 2.0.16** library on Windows..

-As the SDL2 library matures this feature should, hopefully, become available on the RPi.
+As of **SDL 2.0.20** ActionMax games have been confirmed as working on a Raspberry Pi4.